When the workaround becomes the warning sign

 The program and the people

-This state program provides free job training, employment resources, and support services to participants receiving SNAP or TANF benefits.
+This state program provides free job training, employment resources, and supportive services to participants receiving SNAP or TANF benefits.
 People working toward financial independence, often navigate significant barriers to employment.

 Case Managers and Career Coaches are the frontline.
 They request Supportive Services on behalf of participants: bus passes, gas cards, clothing vouchers, and test fees.
 Each request must be approved before it can be issued, and every service requires a signed voucher.
 The system tracks limits, statuses, dollar caps, and documentation across five service types.

 The process is complex by necessity.
-What was not necessary was how hard the tool made it.
+What was not necessary was how hard the system made it.

 RESEARCH